Giant Ledge and Panther

 Take the New York State Thruway north to Exit 19 (Kingston).
 Proceed west on N.Y.
 Route 28 for about 30 miles to the hamlet of Big Indian.
 Turn left and proceed south on County Route 47 for 7.4 miles to a hairpin turn in the road.
 Park in the parking area on the right, just before the hairpin turn.

 This hike climbs Giant Ledge, one of the most popular destinations in the Catskills, which features spectacular views from a series of ledges.
-The hike continues to Panther Mountain, one of the 35 high peaks in the Catskills over 3,500 in elevation.
+The hike continues to Panther Mountain, one of the 35 high peaks in the Catskills over 3,500 feet in elevation.
 Although Panther also offers panoramic views from its summit, they are quite similar to those from Giant Ledge.
 If you’re interested only in the views, you might want to turn back after climbing Giant Ledge.
 Many of those who continue ahead to Panther are “peakbaggers,” whose goal is to climb all of the Catskill high peaks.
 Either way, this is not a loop hike, and you’ll have to return the way you came.
 The elevation gain from the trailhead to the top of Giant Ledge is about 1,000 feet, and if you continue to Panther, you will have climbed nearly 2,000 feet (including the climb back up Giant Ledge on the return trip).

 The trailhead is at the hairpin turn in the road, just above the parking area.
 For the first part of the hike, you’ll be following the yellow blazes of the Phoenicia-East Branch Trail.
 After crossing a short bridge, you’ll come to the register box (please sign), with a kiosk across the trail.
 A short distance beyond, you’ll cross a longer wooden bridge over the Esopus Creek.
 The trail now begins to climb on a rocky woods road, steeply in places.